-A fundamental role of the Board is to identify significant opportunities and risks while providing strategic direction for the business.
-This requires a diverse and experienced group of individuals operating in an environment that encourages varied perspectives.
-Before appointment, careful consideration is given to candidates' skills, experience, independence, and familiarity with the Company.
+One of the fundamental roles of the Board is to recognize significant opportunities and risks while providing strategic direction for the business.
+This necessitates a diverse and seasoned group of individuals operating within an environment that encourages diverse viewpoints.
+Prior to their appointment, careful consideration is given to candidates' skills, experience, independence, and familiarity with the Company.

-The diverse career paths and educational backgrounds among Board members enable them to meet their duties in accordance with statutory requirements, the Company's Articles of Association, and established rules of procedure.
+The array of career paths and educational backgrounds among Board members facilitates the fulfillment of their duties in accordance with statutory requirements, the Company's Articles of Association, and established rules of procedure.
+To ensure the Board's effectiveness, nominees or those up for reelection should possess the following qualities, among others: